 Of course, you can always set up a hammock between two trees.
 Just ensure they are big enough to support your weight and gear.

 Some tents have darkroom technology designed to block 90% of sunlight.
 These tents are designed to keep the tent darker, so you can sleep longer without getting woken up by sunlight.

 They also claim to help keep the tent cooler.
 I can’t attest to this personally, but it might be worth a shot.

 There are many ways to cool your tent without electricity.
 However, sometimes you have to get creative.
 Picking the right spot to set up camp is probably the most critical part of keeping your tent cool.

 If you are in a pinch and you have ice to spare, you can try opening your cooler in the tent.

-No matter which method you choose, make sure to find what works best for you and enjoy the cooler temperatures.
+Whatever method you choose, find what works best for you and enjoy the cooler temperatures.